 When people don’t have to pay up front, or you offer services or products that can have different prices (such as our plugins), or the specific goal generates leads, you need to assign average values.
-Average values have to be calculated in three different ways for the three options I just mentioned.
+You can calculate average values in three different ways.

 - When the prices of your products can differ, you simply take the average order value of the last period (at least one month).
-This way you’ll have a general estimate of what each order will earn you, on average.
+This way you’ll have a general estimate of what each order will yield, on average.

 - When people don’t pay up front, there’s always a percentage of people that simply won’t pay, even after requesting the service.
 You’ll have to find out what that percentage is.
 If your service costs $100, and 40% of the people won’t pay, your assigned value should be set to $60.

-- Things that don’t have a direct value to them, such as newsletter signups or social media shares, can still earn you money in the end.
+- Things that don’t have a direct value, such as newsletter signups or social media shares, can still earn you money in the end.
 This is what people call ‘lead generation’.
 The best way to assign relative values would be if you knew the lead conversion rates.
 This means you know how many social media shares, for instance, it takes to sell one of your products/services.
-If it’s 1%, this would mean every share with a $100 service would be worth $1.
+If it’s 1%, this would mean every share of a $100 service would be worth $1.

-These numbers are then obviously completely made up, but it’ll still help you differentiating between each goal.
+Obviously, we’ve made up these numbers, but it still helps you differentiating between each goal.

 Doesn’t this take a lot of time?

 This all depends on how big your website is, of course.
-However, if you own a webshop with a lot of products, the answer is simple: yes.
-Although it can be hard to find the time to set this all up decently and correctly, in the end it will always be worth it!
+However, if you own an online shop with a lot of products, the answer is simple: yes.
+Although it can be hard to find the time to set this all up decently and correctly, in the end it will be worth it!

-So there’s a few tips I have for you:
+So there are a few tips I have for you:

 - Think about what you want to have goals for, especially if you’re on a free Google Analytics program: your goal space is limited;